 Trees may grow without much maintenance work required for a large portion of their lives, but the consequences of improper tree care will catch up eventually.
 Fortunately, there are some maintenance techniques and preventative measures that can be taken to prolong the life of trees.

 Trees, like humans and animals, require good nutrition, healthy environment, proper tree care and pruning.
 Once you see leaves appearing later than usual or falling off earlier than normal, it would be a good time to start taking things into your own hands.
 Additionally, you may notice discolored leaves without veins, cracked/peeled bark, dead branches and fungus growing.
 If you’re noticing that one of your trees is reaching near the end of its life, consider hiring a tree care professional or an “arborist”, who is trained in tree planting and cutting and can considerably extend the life of a tree.
+For trees that are on city property, a construction arborist report is needed to ensure the trees are properly being taken care of over the long term.

 Study and Science of Trees